 How to Write for Your Audience and Appease Search Engines

 Did you know that 89% of B2B marketers and 86% of B2C marketers are using content marketing as part of their overall marketing strategy?
 That means a lot of content is being produced!
-With our guide to SEO copywriting, you can make your content stand out in search results and generate more leads for your business.
+With our guide to SEO copywriting best practices, you can make your content stand out in search results and generate more leads for your business.

 SEO Copywriting Step 1: Understand Your Audience’s Interests